tormjens/home-assistant-sbanken/README.md

 ## Installation

-Clone this repository to the `custom_components` directory in your Home Assistant config directory.
+Clone this repository to the `custom_components/sensor/` directory in your Home Assistant config directory.

 `git clone git@github.com:tormjens/home-assistant-sbanken.git sbanken`